DeviCatOutlet/devicatoutlet.github.io/channelinfo.md

 is allowed to win up to 1x monthly giveaway in the same month.

 Privacy Policy for Giveaways:
-All personal information is for delivery for prize only.
+All personal information is for delivery for prize only and for emailing confirmation of the prize to the prize recipient.